ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 ## Error Response {#response-error}

-If the AS determines that the request cannot be issued for any reason, it responds to the client instance with an error message.
+If the AS determines that the request cannot be issued for any reason, it responds to the client instance with an HTTP 400 (Bad Request) status code and an error message.

 error (string)